Connectivity for bridge-alterable graph classes: Introduction

 \end{theorem}

-Here we give a short and reasonably straightforward proof of the following non-asymptotic form of this result, which together with~(\ref{eqn.forest-conn}) gives Theorem~\ref{thm.old}.
-This is a first step towards conjecture~(\ref{eqn.conj-baddf}) for a bridge-alterable class.
+Here we give a reasonably short and straightforward proof of the following non-asymptotic form of this result, which together with~(\ref{eqn.forest-conn}) gives Theorem~\ref{thm.old}.
+This is a first step towards Conjecture~\ref{conj2}, at least for a bridge-alterable class.